White-tailed eagle: Conservation measures

 In order to offset the numerous chemical and metal based poisoning that humans were inadvertently exposing the species to, a widespread operation was undertaken to feed white-tailed eagles uncontaminated foods in Sweden.
-Here, carcasses from slaughterhouses placed in areas free of human disturbance, usually fields, bogs, marshes or frozen lakes, from October to March (after these months, the eagles will ignore carrion in favor of capture of live prey).
+Here, carcasses from slaughterhouses placed in areas free of human disturbance, usually fields, bogs, marshes or frozen lakes, from October to March (after these months, the eagles will ignore carrion in favour of capture of live prey).
 Apparently, breeding success improved from 29% to 44% when the program began.
 In southern Sweden subsequent to the feedings, 5 of 11 breeding pairs were successful and two previously unoccupied territories were taken over by new pairs, thus winter feeding was seemingly highly beneficial to local eagles.
 Similar winter feeding stations set up in Finland from 1972 to 1978.
 In Sweden, brood size has varied from 1.3 per nest prior to 1950, down to 0.3 in 1965–1985.
 Now the brood sizes have increased, at somewhat less than one brood size on average, but still somewhat less productivity than historical numbers.

 In several parts of the European range, especially southern Scandinavia and central Europe, protections have allowed white-tailed eagles to recolonize former parts of their range.
 Since recolonizing Schleswig-Holstein, Germany in 1947, numbers have increased slowly; from 1975–2008, increases were recorded at 6.7% in population per annum and enjoyed much higher productivity.
 Perhaps particularly key has been conserving white-tailed eagle habitats.
 In the 1970s, 75% of the potential and current white-tailed eagle territories became protected in Schleswig-Holstein.
 In Poland, 78% of forests are state owned and clusters of 10 or more trees are preserved around each white-tailed eagle eyrie.
 The Swedish Forest Service limits logging activities to within 200 m of a nest tree which expands to within 1000 m during breeding season; however this acts not as a law but only as an advisory where the eyries are located on private land.
 Limits on recreational activity were established as these can disturb white-tailed eagle nests especially in well-trodden countries such as Germany and Sweden, but even in the remote Russian Kandalaksha.
 In northern Finland, artificial eyries were constructed for their use.
 Out of 19, 14 were visited by white-tailed eagle, eggs laid in at least nine, and two ultimately fledged young.
 Regulations have been established on direct use of pesticides that harm white-tailed eagles such as DDT, however because of political variances, despite widespread monitoring, not at all areas are strictly protected.
 Similarly, regulations on lead usage in hunting has been inconsistent in comparison with the stronger efforts to ban lead bullet fragments in North America.
 The residuals of mercury from various fungicides (now banned), air particles and pollution run-off water have caused huge concentrations in fish of many different areas, which continues to effect humans as well as entire ecosystems of wildlife.
 Unfortunately, methylmercury is still difficult to manage in Europe as it is elsewhere.